Goutye/EasyLD/README.md

 Version :
 ---------

 There is no available version.
-All the code are not correctly optimized, well wrote (Except some parts).
+All the code are not correctly optimized, well written (Except some parts).
 Please wait the first release version.
 (Before April, 17th 2015 (LD32)).

 Developper : Gautier Boëda